lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     In LAMMPS, a *fix* is a command that performs specific tasks during a simulation, such as imposing constraints, applying forces, or modifying particle properties.
     Other LAMMPS-specific terms are defined in the :ref:`glossary-label`.

-..  container:: justify

 After running the simulation, similar lines should appear in the terminal:

 ..  code-block:: bw